 The Capabilities of the HiLDA Ground Station

 The Quintillion HiLDA Ground Station services two main markets: satellite operators who require occasional downlinking services and those who need a dedicated ground station operator.
-Here is a breakdown of how operators can utilize this new downlinking facility.
+Below is a breakdown of how operators can utilize this new downlinking facility.

 Ground Station as a Service

 For operators whose downlinking needs are less predictable, we offer Ground Station as Service.
-With this model, we own the equipment and operators pay for the downlink as they need.
+With this model, we own the equipment, and operators pay for the downlink as they need.
 This can be paid on a per minute or per pass basis.

-And ATLAS is the “secret sauce” to making the Ground Station as a Service work.
+ATLAS is the “secret sauce” to making the Ground Station as a Service work.
 The ATLAS Freedom™ Software allows operators to dedicate time on their ground station antenna in Utqiaġvik using a user-friendly AWS Cloud Digital Interface.

-This sophisticated process essentially allows operators to coordinate when the satellite will come into the view of the ground station, move the antennae, pick up the satellite, collect the data, and possibly even deliver that data back to the satellite for processing elsewhere.
+This sophisticated process essentially allows operators to coordinate when the satellite will come into view of the ground station, move the antennae, pick up the satellite, collect the data, and possibly even deliver that data back to the satellite for processing elsewhere.